 Maladaptive Behavior Examples

-Before we dive straight in to the maladaptive behaviour examples, here’s a quick overview of the behaviours we’re going to cover in this article:
+Before we dive straight in to the maladaptive behaviour examples, here's a quick overview of the maladaptive behaviours we're going to cover in this article:

 - Avoidance Coping